peerlibrary/annotator/src/tasks_introduction.coffee.md

 With promises:

 The thing is, if you don't have a handle to the promise (for example, feature_a in our example), you can't easily do this.
 To attach a new trigger, you need to be able to get a reference to the handle of the original promise.
 So, you either have to put it into the global name-space, or channel it to the new code using some other method.
-With tasks, this is not required, since the name is tasks can be resolved inside the task manager.
+With tasks, this is not required, since the name of the tasks can be resolved inside the task manager.

 #### Adding a new dependency to an existing task